microsoft/microsoft-ui-xaml-specs/active/RoundedCorner/roundedcorner.md

 Here are a few key pieces of information for people to be aware about the performance:
 - Rounded corners on a larger surface UI are less performant.
 E.g. avoid drawing rounded corner on a full screen app UI.
 This is less of an issue if the UI is displayed briefly (e.g. ContentDialog).
 - Drawing many rounded corners at once could be less performant.
 Many smaller UI with rounded corners perform better than many medium UI with rounded corners.

-# Remarks

-# API Notes and Details
-When this "spec" becomes the external document, add API details to customize the Corner Radius to different values from #684.

-# Appendix